spieglt/FlyingCarpet/README.md

 # Features:

-+ Cross-platform: Mac, Windows, and now Linux!
++ Cross-platform: Linux, Mac, and Windows.

 + Transfer multiple files at once, without losing progress if the transfer is interrupted or canceled.